gardenFiend138/data-visualization/README.md

   * Use HTML SVG elements for rendering the data visualization
   * NPM live-server as the local server

-I will be using data taken form snakedatabase.org; the database is not downloadable, so I will save it has HTML and use an HTML to CSV converter so I save the data as a csv file within my project.
+I will be using data taken from snakedatabase.org; the database is not downloadable, so I will save it has HTML and use an HTML to CSV converter so I save the data as a csv file within my project.

 ## Implementation Timeline